ziap/ziap.github.io/content/blog/parallel-array/index.md

 type Constraint = Record<string, keyof typeof arrayTypes>
 ```

-Notice that we used a value object which is not erased during TypeScript
+Notice that we used a value object, which is not erased during TypeScript
-transpilation, this is because we might use it later for looking up the typed
+transpilation.
+This is because we might use it later for looking up the typed
 array constructors.
 Taking the `typeof` operator gives us a mapped type from a
 string union to typed array constructors.
 Taking the `keyof` operator gives us
-the union itself, which evaluates to:
+the union itself, which evaluates to

 ```ts
 'i8' | 'u8' | 'i16' | 'u16' | 'i32' | 'u32' | 'f32' | 'f64'